-We have put in so much time and energy into this event, and our desire is to hold space for an amazing uplifting experience for the community to gather.
-We want everyone to have a great time, just don’t let your great time be at the expense of someone having a bad experience.
+We are putting in so much time and energy into this event, and our desire is to hold space for an amazing, uplifting experience for the community to gather.
+We want everyone to have a great time, just don’t let your great time be at the expense of someone else having a bad experience.

-Our friend Atticus Mooney who will be offering ecstatic dance Saturday morning at 10am, wrote a wonderful article on the topic of consent, give it a read, and come play in the backyard while respecting and celebrating everyone.
+Our friend Atticus Mooney, who will be offering ecstatic dance on Saturday morning, wrote a wonderful article on the topic of consent.
+Give it a read, then come play with us in the backyard while respecting and celebrating everyone.

 Empowering Consent- Atticus Mooney

 This blog aims not only to illuminate consent — yes, we should all be asking for permission — but also to empower you, the reader, with a more wholesome approach to and relationship with consent culture.
 I aim to provide you with a process to identify your boundaries, become acquainted with clear communication, recognize when you’re at risk, and lean into the support of your family and your community.

 Consent is defined as “permission for something to happen or agreement to do something”, e.g. an act of giving permission.
 It’s the gateway to your boundaries with the world, the verdicts of which are delivered through various means of communication.
 We feel and establish what we permit internally and then we must, additionally, communicate our verdict externally to establish it beyond ourselves.
 One is embodied, while the other is intellectual and the two are often incongruent.
 Consent is giving a clear “yes” and a clear “no” to define our established boundaries and to proverbially open or close the gates.
 As simple as that may seem, giving and receiving permissions is a complex process that has been long adulterated by warped social norms and generationally embedded behavior patterns.